ChainBreak/tsp_test_match/README.md

 # TODO
-- Implement tspgame so that it generates city locations.
-- Make it so tspgame can rank paths in shortest order
 - Make a client that renders the game for display on the big screen
 - Make the tsp manager create a new game each day